 So, what does a chess grandmaster, a columnist, and an astrophysicist have in common (besides a high IQ)?
-All of them pursued their educational opportunities to the fullest and showed that lifelong learning can have immense benefits.
+All of them pursued their educational opportunities to the fullest, and showed that lifelong learning can have tremendous benefits.

-Five Super Smart People in the World Who Pursued Lifelong Learning
+Five Super Smart People Who Pursued Lifelong Learning

 1. Sho Yano